cousinwil/Eeze/README.md

     * `lessc stylesheets/less/base.less > stylesheets/base.css`

 ###bootstrap.css:
+You would use bootstrap.css in place of base.css in the base.html template if you're using the entire bootstrap framework.
+Otherwise, if you just want grids you could use them from base.less

   * Edit the imports to suit your custom bootstrap needs in stylesheets/less/bootstrap.less
   * From the Eeze directory in your terminal run:
     * `lessc stylesheets/less/bootstrap.less > stylesheets/bootstrap.css`